• Skip to primary navigation

 Optional - Attach the brackets to the back of the canvases

 I then turned the canvases over and added brackets with screws to hold all three of them together.
-They could easily be hung separately, but the person I was making them for wanted them in one unit.
+They could easily be hung separately, but the person I made them for wanted them in one unit.

-Note: I found that the bracket worked best in the center to keep the canvases together.
+Note: the bracket worked best in the center to keep the canvases together.
 It also did bed a bit but wouldn’t be noticeable when hung on a wall vertically or horizontally.

 The Big Reveal